-I love this gift idea for kids!!
+I love this non-toy gift idea for kids!!
 My mother did this for us when we were little.
 Each Christmas, she would wrap a gift of love for us.
 It was something she was going to do for us during the next year.
-It never was about money as that was not allowed.
+It never was about money because that was not allowed.
 Instead, she gave of herself.

 As an added bonus, she always included a special note about how much she loved me and how proud she was to be my mom.
 I cried every year, but those were truly the best gifts I ever received.